The story of the white shepherd

 In protest against the increasing prejudice against the white shepherd in Germany organized supporters of the white German shepherd up through the 1960s and in 1969 founded the first club for whites in Sacramento.´

+In 1970 published the first book on the white shepherd "The Invincible white shepherd", written by Dr. Peter Neufled.
 In the book writes Dr. Peter Neufled that the only global effort to breed a line of pure white shepherd before 1900, was in Alasce-Lorraine in Austria with the powerful Hapsburgerske royal family, autocrats whose influence in Europe until the 1900s was everywhere.
 History tells that the queen of Haps Burg wanted white shepherd, which fitted well with their white Lipizzaner horses, which withdrew the royal coaches, like the white coat well suited to the royal white dance frock.

 Many American white shepherds can now trace their ancestors pedigrees back, not only to Horand, but also to the Hapsburgs seven pure blood lines.